 From A Wiki of Ice and Fire

-- "Ned" redirects here.
-For other characters called "Ned", please see this disambiguation page.
+- "Eddard" and "Ned" redirect here.
+For other characters called "Eddard" or "Ned", please see Eddard (disambiguation) and Ned (disambiguation).

 Eddard Stark by John Picacio ©